Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

-The relations coincide with equations of motion of D=10 SYM theory reduced to a point.
-One can say that $N$- dimensional representations of the algebra $YM$ gives a classical solution of the reduced SYM theory (of IKKT model).
+The relations give a formal algebraic abstraction of equations of motion of D=10 SYM theory reduced to a point.
+An $N$- dimensional representations of the algebra $YM$ gives a classical solution of the reduced SYM theory (of IKKT model ).
 It is easy to construct a homomorphism of the Lie algebra $YM$ into $L$ (or, more precisely, into $\bigoplus_{k\geq 2} L^k$).
 Namely, we should send its generators into $\bm {D}_i$, defined by (\ref {E:commutator}) and into $\bm{\chi}^ {\beta}$ defined by the formula